awvalenti/rdx/README.md

 # Commands
 Mouse: left-click inserts a piece.
 Middle or right-click removes it.

-Keyboard: keys 0-9 insert pieces.
-Delete key removes them.
+Keyboard: keys 0-9 insert pieces (they will make sense on the numeric keypad).
+Delete or NumPad dot removes them.

+# To be done
+- Adapt dynamically to different screen sizes (currently, we need to zoom in or out until a good fit is reached)
+- Better how-to-use explanation
+- Validation of chess positions
+- Possibility to export to PGN
+- Much more stuff!